 Overall, you will spend around $100 for a light tent and lighting (depending on how many bulbs you buy), which is great if you are on a budget for DIY jewelry photography.
 The downside is that you will spend plenty of time setting up your lighting for each jewelry piece and this may not be a viable option especially if you have more important things to attend to in your jewelry business.
 You may also find that you’ll be fiddling with your camera settings, which once again, adds time to your photography process.

-Lightboxes are fixed lighting environments to bring consistency with your photography.
+Lightboxes are fixed lighting environments to bring consistency to your photography.
 In the case of jewelry photography, there are very few that will bring the results you want with your jewelry images.
 And there’s a very common saying – you get what you pay.
-Absolutely avoid cheap “pop up” lightboxes available on the market.
+Absolutely avoid cheap “pop-up” lightboxes available on the market.
 They are simply not designed for jewelry.
 If you are on a budget, we recommend you check out our guide on how to photograph jewelry at home.
-As a jeweler, it is important to understand that the time you spend photographing your jewelry, is a time not spent promoting your business.
+As a jeweler, it is important to understand that the time you spend photographing your jewelry is time not spent promoting your business.
 Therefore, a quick, simple solution that produces amazing and consistent results is required.